-We can only accept pet surrenders from
+We can only accept pet surrenders from residents of

-residents of Osceola County, Florida.
+Osceola County, Florida.

-The surrender form begins under this procedures list.
+The surrender form begins after this list.

 An appointment is required for all pet surrenders; citizens cannot just bring their animals to the shelter for surrender at any time.
+This is how it works:

 ► We request that you attempt to rehome the animal yourself, if possible.
 We have assembled a Pet Rehome Resource page to help you with this task.
 The link is below.